-- Take plenty of road breaks, especially if your pack is new to riding in a group and/or you have some less experienced rider
+- Take plenty of road breaks, especially if your pack is new to riding in a group and/or you have some less experienced rider.

-- Keep the riding group’s size workable - While group riding; cyclists may encounter winding pathways, curvy on-ramps, and straight, open throttle sections of the highways.
+- Keep the riding group’s size workable - While group riding, cyclists may encounter winding pathways, curvy on-ramps, and straight, open throttle sections of the highways.

-- Have a plan for pack separation - Like a good ship's captain, make sure you have an idea in advance to reform if a group riders get separated.
+- Have a plan for pack separation - Like a good ship's captain, make sure you have an idea in advance to reform if a group of riders gets separated.
 Otherwise, the stray rider may try and violate traffic regulation to catch up, which is unsafe.
 As we say in the Marines, we are as fast as our slowest man.
 So a good riding group will slow down to allow stragglers to get back into the group.

 - Passing vehicles when safe (Overtaking) - Sometimes, there are just slow-moving vehicles that pose a threat to your safety.
 Because of this, riders must learn how to safely overtake and pass the vehicle traveling in the lane ahead of them.
 First of all, do not do that in a group.
 Do it one at a time and only when safe.
 Afterward, the riders waiting for their turns will need to move up in their position until another shot at passing materializes.
 After passing, enough space must be left in front of the blocking vehicle behind the motorcycle next in line.
 So keep your speed up so the next bike can take that space.
 That gap remains crucial to avoid any rear-end accidents.

 - Take adequate rest breaks - Letting people pee, eat, and stretch helps them become more comfortable and happy.
 Staying hydrated and checking the bike out from time to time is an essential factor in safe riding.
-Moreover, being fatigued means there is a higher chance of crashing.
+Moreover, being fatigued means, there is a higher chance of crashing.

-What Not To Do While on a Group Ride.
+What Not To Do While on a Group Ride

 It’s equally important to know what not to do when riding in a group.
 Here are some behaviors to avoid, according to MSF: